JustinBeckwith/linkinator/README.md

 - `port` (number) - When the `path` is provided as a local path on disk, the `port` on which to start the temporary web server.
 Defaults to a random high range order port.
 - `recurse` (boolean) - By default, all scans are shallow.
 Only the top level links on the requested page will be scanned.
 By setting `recurse` to `true`, the crawler will follow all links on the page, and continue scanning links **on the same domain** for as long as it can go.
 Results are cached, so no worries about loops.
 - `linksToSkip` (array) - An array of regular expression strings that should be skipped during the scan.
+- `linksAttributes` (object) - Expand tag attributes to detect broken links in custom attributes like `data-src` for lazeload.
+Keys are attributes and values are array of tag to search.

 #### linkinator.LinkChecker()
 Constructor method that can be used to create a new `LinkChecker` instance.
 This is particularly useful if you want to receive events as the crawler crawls.
 Exposes the following events: